serenity-is/docs/tutorials/movies/10-keeping-record-of-the-cast.md

 - Permission Key: **Administration:General**
 - What to Generate: **All**

-After generating the code, you can remove the *MovieCastPage.cs* and *MovieCastPage.ts* files, as well as the navigation entry for *Movie Cast* in *MovieDBNavigation.cs* since there won't be a separate page for editing the cast.
+After generating the code, delete the *MovieCastPage.cs* and *MovieCastPage.ts* files, as well as the navigation entry for *Movie Cast* in *MovieDBNavigation.cs* since there won't be a separate page for editing the cast.

 Don't forget to build the project and auto-transform it after making these changes.